Jean Cocteau: Death

 Cocteau died of a heart attack at his château in Milly-la-Forêt, Essonne, France, on 11 October 1963 at the age of 74.
-His friend, French singer Édith Piaf, died the day before but that was announced on the morning of Cocteau's day of death; it has been said, in a story which is almost certainly apocryphal, that his heart failed upon hearing of Piaf's death.
+His friend, French singer Édith Piaf, had died the previous day.
+Her death was announced on the morning of Cocteau's day of death.
+It has been said, in a story which is almost certainly apocryphal, that his heart failed upon hearing of Piaf's death.

 Cocteau's health had already been in decline for several months, and he had previously had a severe heart attack on 22 April 1963.
 A more plausible suggestion for the reason behind this decline in health has been proposed by author Roger Peyrefitte, who notes that Cocteau had been devastated by a breach with his longtime friend, socialite and notable patron Francine Weisweiller, as a result of an affair she had been having with a minor writer.
 Weisweiller and Cocteau did not reconcile until shortly before Cocteau's death.